biddisco/pycicle/README.md

 to your `bash` startup so that a machine that ssh's in will have it set.

 ### Running pycicle and doing build/tests on the same machine
+(Note that this mode of operation might not work as it hasn't been used for a while but the setup steps are still valid for both modes).
 ```
 # setup for machine that will do builds and run pycicle script
 PYCICLE_ROOT=/user/biddisco/pycicle